-IMPORTANT: For complete information on all undergraduate degrees offered at the Bienen School of Music, please download the Undergraduate Music Student Handbook (PDF).
+IMPORTANT: For complete information on all undergraduate degrees offered at the Bienen School of Music, please visit the Current Students - Academics page.

 If you have exceptionally strong interests in music and another field, this option offers the opportunity to earn two separate degrees (music plus one in an outside field) in five years.
 The Bienen School partners with Northwestern’s Judd A. and Marjorie Weinberg College of Arts and Sciences, Robert R. McCormick School of Engineering and Applied Science, Medill School of Journalism, and School of Communication so that you may pursue both your passions side-by-side.

 Qualified students may earn both a bachelor of arts degree from the Weinberg College of Arts and Sciences and a bachelor of music degree from the Bienen School of Music.
 Curricular programs are developed after students arrive on campus.
 Students wishing to join this joint program after matriculation must file a formal application before the end of their sophomore year and must meet the admissions standards of both schools.
 Fulfillment of both sets of requirements will require five years (15 quarters) of full-time study.

 Northwestern offers the opportunity to earn in five years bachelor’s degrees from both the Bienen School of Music and the School of Communication.
 To be considered a candidate for the five-year program, a student must apply for and be admitted to both schools.
 Students typically apply for admission to this program as incoming freshmen.
 To apply after arriving at Northwestern, Bienen students should contact the Assistant Dean and/or Director of Advising in the School of Communication for application procedures.